powsybl/powsybl.github.io/pages/documentation/simulation/flowdecomposition/index.md

 On one hand, the reference flows are oriented from side 1 to side 2 of the associated IIDM branch.
 A positive reference flow implies a flow from side 1 to side 2, while a negative one means a flow from side 2 to side 1.
+For coherence and simplicity purposes, the entire algorithm (except proportional rescaling) is based on the side 1.

 On the other hand, all flow parts (allocated flow, internal flow, loop flows and PST flow) are oriented in the branch flow convention.
 A positive flow part tends to increase the absolute flow on the branch (i.e. a burdening flow), while a